[Guide] How to wash your BJJ Gi

 Don't:

-🚫 Leave the gear in your training bag
+🚫 Leave dirty gear in your training bag overnight

 🚫 Use fabric softener or scent boosters